Mortgage

 3 tips to save on jumbo loan interest rates

-3. Shop around for a loan.
-You’ll want to get quotes from at least three mortgage lenders before applying for a loan.
+3. Shop around for a loan: You’ll want to get jumbo rate quotes from at least three mortgage lenders before applying for a loan.

 Jumbo loan requirements tend to be more stringent than the ones for conforming loans.
 This is what you can expect lenders to use to determine your eligibility for a jumbo loan:

-A minimum 700 credit score may be required for a jumbo loan, which is significantly higher than the minimum required for conventional or government-backed loans.
+A jumbo loan may require a minimum 700 credit score, which is significantly higher than the minimum required for conventional or government-backed loans.
 That said, it isn’t impossibly high, and is considered only a “good” credit score — you won’t have to reach as high as a “very good” or “exceptional” score to get a jumbo loan.

-Although it’s possible to find lenders with lower down payment requirements, it’s a good idea to prepare to make a 20% down payment on your home loan.
+Although it’s possible to find lenders with lower down payment requirements, it’s a good idea to prepare to make a 20% down payment toward your home purchase.
 Many jumbo lenders may even require more.

-At the bottom end of jumbo loans, this would amount to a required down payment of $153,310, but rises with higher loan amounts.
+At the bottom end of jumbo loans, this would amount to a required $161,300 down payment, but rises with higher loan amounts.
 Jumbo loans can go as high as $1 million to $2 million, according to the Consumer Finance Protection Bureau (CFPB).
 In that case, a minimum down payment would end up in the $200,000 to $400,000 range.

 Your DTI ratio is a measure of your total monthly debt divided by your gross monthly income.
-It shows lenders how likely you are to comfortably handle another recurring debt payment.
+It helps lenders understand whether you can comfortably handle taking on more debt.

 You’ll likely be required to show that you have several months or years of cash reserves on hand to safeguard against unexpected expenses or other financial speedbumps.
-The term “cash reserves” refers to the amount of money you have in savings reflected as the number of monthly mortgage payments you’d be able to cover.
+The term “cash reserves” refers to the amount of money you have in savings, and is calculated as the number of monthly mortgage payments you’d be able to cover.

 Use a mortgage calculator to estimate how much your monthly payments could be.

-Closing costs for jumbo loans can be higher than for conventional or government-backed loans — especially in the case of nonqualifying jumbo mortgages, which aren’t limited in how much they can charge in upfront fees by either the CFPB’s or Fannie’s and Freddie’s rules.
+Closing costs for jumbo loans can be higher than for conventional or government-backed loans — especially in the case of nonqualifying jumbo mortgage lenders, which aren’t limited in how much they can charge in upfront fees by either the CFPB’s or Fannie’s and Freddie’s rules.

-Some lenders may require a second home appraisal to verify the value of the home that you intend to purchase.
-Appraisals can cost anywhere from $300 to $500.
+Some lenders may require that you get two home appraisals to verify the value of the home you intend to purchase.

 Manual underwriting to decide if you qualify